l3uddz/traktarr/README.md

   -ma, --minimum-availability [announced|in_cinemas|released|predb]
                                   Add movies with this minimum availability to Radarr.
 Default is 'released'.
-  -a, --actor TEXT                Only add movies from this actor to Radarr.Only one actor can be
+  -p, --person TEXT               Only add movies from this person (e.g. actor) to Radarr.
+Only
-                                  specified.Requires the 'person' list.
+                                  one person can be specified.
+Requires the 'person' list type.
-  --include-non-acting-roles      Include non-acting roles such as 'As Himself', 'Narrator', etc.
+  --include-non-acting-roles      Include non-acting roles such as 'Director', 'As Himself',
-                                  Requires the 'person' list option with the 'actor' argument.
+                                  'Narrator', etc. Requires the 'person' list type with the 'person' argument.
   --no-search                     Disable search when adding movies to Radarr.
   --notifications                 Send notifications.
   --authenticate-user TEXT        Specify which user to authenticate with to retrieve Trakt lists.